New Recommendations from 2022 Guideline Rapid Recommendation Update

 3336

-For all patients with uveal melanoma other than those addressed by the above recommendation, no recommendation for or against any specific systemic therapy may be made at this time.
+No recommendation for or against any specific systemic therapy for patients with any other form of non-cutaneous melanoma may be made at this time.
 Patients should be offered or referred for enrollment in clinical trials where possible.
-(No recommendation.
-Quality of Evidence - Moderate) (, , , )
+(No recommendation) (, , , )

 ASCO has a rigorous review process for guidelines.
 After the draft has been approved by the Expert Panel, the guideline is independently reviewed and approved by the Clinical Practice Guideline Oversight Committee (CPGC).
 Select members of the CPGC are asked to critically review the guideline prior to the next scheduled CPGC meeting.
 The CPGC members then present the results of their reviews to the full committee, discuss the review with the full committee, and the CPGC votes on whether to approve the guideline (with recusals from members who have relationships with affected companies).
 Approved ASCO Guidelines are then submitted to the Society’s journal for consideration of publication.